fujaru/jquery-wheelcolorpicker/README.md

 The color picker appearance can be customized using CSS.
 This package already contains two CSS variants which can be used as starting point to make your own theme.

+**RESPONSIVE MOBILE LAYOUT**

+The color picker can automatically adapt when opened on mobile browsers with limited screen width.

 See [Features Page](https://github.com/fujaru/jquery-wheelcolorpicker/wiki/Features) for the complete list.